jagannathpanigrahi313/DSA/Lecture_Notes.md

 ## Type Conversion and Type Casting

-                        converting data type from from one type to another
+                        *converting data type from from one type to another*

 ### (1) type casting
-    (implict)  this compiler does
+       (implicit)  this compiler does
        Small byte to big byte

 EX 1: char to int
 ```cpp